 "Rom" [Cpl Roman Marchel] approached me - because, along with my pistol, I also had two bottles with the Molotov cocktail - and whispered: "Julek, bottles into the second window."
-I hesitated for a second, felt a tiny prick of fear, because that meant running past the first window.
-Today I know that they wouldn't have managed to shoot at me, but then, for a fraction of a second, my heart trembled. at the, but then, for a fraction of a second, my feat themselved and However, I had already been so used to shooting that I just jumped and threw both bottles right into the second window.
-Instantly, a sea of fire tings noting the inside, I snatched the pistol from under my belt, and right. after me my mates jumped with a loud: "Hurrah!".
+I hesitated for winspered.
+Juich, pulles into the second window.
+I hesitated for a second, felt a tiny prick of fear, because that meant running past the a second, were a uny price or rear, were asserted that they wouldn't have managed to shoot first window.
+Today I know that they wouldn't have managed. at me, but then, for a fraction of a second, my heart trembled.
+However, I had already been so used to shooting that I just jumped and threw both bottles right into the second window.
+Instantly, a sea of fire flooded the inside, I snatched the pistol from under my belt, and right after me my mates jumped with a loud: "Hurrah!".
 At that moment, all the historical books I had ever read came to my mind - Przyborowski, Sienkiewicz, Żeromski - and I shouted with all my might: "Long live Poland!" - as if I were in some theatre.
 I thought perhaps no one noticed, considering the turmoil, but they did...
-Long after the war was over, my friends, who were there with me then, would shout at me over, my menus, who were unere with me then, would shout at me every time they saw me: "Long live Poland!".
+Long after the war was over, my friends, who were there with me then, would shout at me every time they saw me: "Long live Poland!".
 For many years I even felt ashamed that I had been so filled with exaltation, but now I no longer do.
 My story proves how much enthusiasm we all felt at the time.
-Juliusz Kulesza, the last living defender of Polska Wytwórnia Papierów Juliusz rulesza, the last living determed of Polish Security Printing Works] during the Warsaw Uprising Wartościowych [Polish Security Printing Works] We stood on a German flag with a swastika, lying on the floor, to take our oath.
+Juliusz Kulesza, the last living defender of Polska Wytwórnia Papierów Junual Rulesta, the last living determed of Polish Security Printing Works] during the Warsaw Uprising.
+Wartościowych [Polish Security Printing Works] We stood on a German flag with a swastika, lying on the floor, to take our oath.
 I took mine with three boys and one girl.
 We received Polish Scout's Crosses, which we swore to guard even at the cost of our lives.
 Czesław "Bystry" Lewandowski, the 227 Assault Platoon of the Grey Ranks Combat School his is all that is left of KL Warschau - a German concentration camp in the capital of Poland.